tanel-k/ee.taltech.cs.mbt.tdl.interpreter/Documentation/DevelopmentPlan/GeneralPlan.md

   * ability to retrieve and parse the system declaration.

 ### Facilities Needed for Producing Output

+---

+We need to following capabilities to produce user-expected output:

 * ability to construct unique variable names;
 * ability to modify Uppaal model XML format in memory: